 Adolescence and young adulthood can be periods of significant change, uncertainty and emotional development.
-I support young people navigating challenges such as anxiety, self-esteem, identity, relationships, school or university pressures, and emotional regulation.
+I support young people navigating challenges such as anxiety, low mood, emotional regulation, identity, self-esteem, relationships, and school or university pressures, as well as those exploring what it means to think and experience the world differently, including those with ADHD or autism.

-I also bring strong cultural awareness informed by my own background and value difference in all its forms.
-My practice is an open and inclusive space where individuals from all backgrounds feel heard, respected and understood.
+Having grown up across several continents and cultures, I bring a genuine appreciation for difference and diversity in all forms.
+My practice is an open and inclusive space where people from all backgrounds feel welcome, respected and understood.

 During sessionsIn our first session, we will talk about what has brought you to therapy, the challenges you may be facing, and what you are hoping to gain from the process.
-We may begin to explore some of your past and present experiences to develop a clearer sense of what is going on for you and how therapy might support you.
+We may begin by exploring some of your past and present experiences to develop a clearer sense of what is going on for you and how therapy might support you.

-As our work continues, we will check in regularly to ensure that the therapy feels helpful and aligned with your needs.
+As our work continues, we will have regular check-ins to ensure the therapy feels helpful and aligned with your needs.
 You are always welcome to share any questions, concerns or reflections, as this helps us shape the work in a way that feels most supportive for you.

-Over time, we may begin to explore patterns in your thoughts, feelings and relationships, and gently reflect on ways of understanding these differently.
-My role is to support you in making sense of your experiences, gaining insight, and moving towards meaningful and lasting change.
+My role is to support you in making sense of your experiences, gaining deeper insight into yourself and moving towards a more meaningful and fulfilling life.

-Below, you can learn more about the therapeutic approaches I use.
+Below, you can learn more about the main therapeutic approaches I use:

 -